siddhantapoudel/Jewellery_website_Project/README.md

 Access The Admin Panel of the website.

-To access the admin panel goto https://muktinathjewels.000webhostapp.com/views/admin.php and enter the username:admin and password:jaymuktinath
+To access the admin panel goto https://muktinathjewels.000webhostapp.com/views/admin.php and enter the username:admin and password:jaymuktinath (can only be accessed via desktop)